 When you are reaching out at scale, it is not possible to write a personalized email for each one of the prospects.
 Imagine the amount of time it would take you to research and write emails to 100+ prospects in a day?

 Is it worth spending that amount of time on every one of them?
 No, not really.
 Considering different prospects bring a different amount of revenue for your business; it simply doesn’t make sense to put the same effort into each one of them.

 Then, what is the solution?
 Use different levels of personalization for your prospects based on the deal size they would bring in.
 The greater the deal size; the higher the level of personalization in your emails.

-Most marketers love to hyper-personalize but don’t feel like they have enough time in the day to get it done.
-Unfortunately, mass email marketing doesn’t do anything but waste your marketing budget and make it almost impossible to connect efficiently with consumers.
+Most marketers love to hyper personalized but don’t feel like they have enough time in the day to get it done.
+Unfortunately, mass email marketing doesn’t do anything but waste your marketing budget and makes it almost impossible to connect efficiently with consumers.